Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Who funds WINS?

-WINS was established with foundation grants from the Nuclear Threat Initiative (NTI), the US Department of Energy, and the Norwegian Royal Ministry of Foreign Affairs and Trade.
-In addition, many other governments and nongovernmental organisations have provided us with financial support for specific projects.
-Such donors include:
+WINS was established with foundation grants from the Nuclear Threat Initiative (NTI), the US Department of Energy, Global Affairs Canada (GAC), and the Norwegian Royal Ministry of Foreign Affairs and Trade.
+Since then, many other governments and nongovernmental organisations have provided us with financial support for specific projects.

 How is WINS structured?